zzb66666666x/CGAPI/README.md

 ## Intro

 This project is a realization of OpenGL running on CPU (soft rendering pipeline) with its GUI support from OpenCV.
 The goal of this library is to provide a set of API to quickly test out your ideas in computer graphics, which is easy enough to use, compile and link.
 The whole system is not based on GPU, but with multi-core processors nowadays, the efficiency is still acceptable.
 The advantage of building a system on CPU is that it's simple enough, and totally flexible to customize and debug.
-I also believe that this project can also be great tool to get new comers to get familiarized with the OpenGL low level features.
+I also believe that this project can also be great tool for new comers to get familiarized with the OpenGL's low level features.
 OpenGL and other graphics API are often realized by graphics card producers, and current open source OpenGL realizations are sometimes too complicated for people to read and learn (like mesa3D).
 So in this library, I only keep the core logic of a graphics pipeline, which should be easy to read.
 That's why I call this library `glite`, which is `gl` +  `lite`.

 The whole set of API provides nearly all the OpenGL functions, and a shader language parser is also supported, so you can pass in a string and let the library to compile it for you.
 Unlike the real OpenGL compiler, this compiler built inside is more like a front end (with the help of YACC), its function is to detect the grammar, and translate it to C++ code.
-Then the code is compiled into `.dll` file by `g++`.
-The `glite` can than extract function pointers from it to realize the programmable rendering pipeline.
+Then the code is compiled into `.dll` file (or `.so` in Linux) by `g++`.
+The `glite` can then extract function pointers from it to realize a programmable rendering pipeline.

 ## Build

 First, you should make sure you have GCC and CMake.
 We chose C++ 17 in this project, but C++11 can also work.
 The recommended platform for this library is Windows.
 I also tried to make it cross platform, but we do not have enough time to fully test it though.

-To make the GUI work, you should also have OpenCV installed.
+To make the GUI work, you should also have `OpenCV` installed.
 We only use it for GUI and window creation.
-For Windows users with MinGW toolchain, you are highly recommended to compile the OpenCV.
+For Windows users with MinGW toolchain, you are highly recommended to compile the OpenCV yourself.
 My own version of OpenCV was released in the May of 2020.

-This project also relies on GLM as math package support.
+This project also relies on `GLM` as math package support.
+GLM has been widely applied to work with OpenGL.
+It's easy to use and fast because it has inner support for AVX instruction.

-The Google benchmark are used for testing performance, which is totally unrelated with the library itself, you can comment out some executable targets.
+The `Google benchmark` are used for testing performance, which is totally unrelated with the library itself, you can comment out some executable targets.

-The VCPKG is a tool from Microsoft to manage the dependencies, If you don't use it, that's fine.
+The `VCPKG` is a tool from Microsoft to manage the dependencies, If you don't use it, that's fine.
 You can comment it out and configure the dependency yourself (like adding paths to environment variables).
+Personally I configured the Google benchmark by just a few shell scripts.
+The VCPKG has hundreds of libraries available.

-The boost library is used, but not much, we only use its `<boost/numeric/interval.hpp>` for id generation and deletion.
+The `boost` library is used, but not much, we only use its `<boost/numeric/interval.hpp>` for id generation and deletion.
 Since the boost is almost header only, its configuration should be simple.

 For multi-threading, we have two versions, one use `pthread`, the other one is `openMP`.
-They always com with the compiler, so it's not a big problem.
+They always come with the compiler installation, so it's not a big problem.

 Don't forget to change the `CMakelists.txt`  to redirect the `OpenCV_DIR`, and other path variables.